PhilipTeri/Machine-Learning-Predicting-User-Retention/README.md

 The accuracy of the random forest model is 0.8320868516284681

 The accuracy of the logistic regression model is 0.8494571773220748

+The logistic regression performed slightly better than the random forest model.
+I would like to test out gradient boosting in the future to see if there are any improvements in the accuracy.

 ## Part 2 - Experiment and Metrics Design